âWhat Is Considered a Commercial Renovation in Singapore?

 ââHow Much Does a Commercial Renovation Cost in Singapore?

-Commercial renovation costs in Singapore vary depending on the type of business and how extensive your works are.
+Commercial renovation costs in Singapore vary by business type and the extent of your works.

 Hereâs a general ballpark range based on current market averages: